hkrijun/Minesweeper/README.md

 ### To Do
 - Scale to screen size (testing)
 - Proper Game Over event
-- New game transition
+- Smooth transition for New Game event
-- Enhancements here and there
+- Enhancements here and there, mostly code

 > Expected to be completed in February 2018.